GNGscr/IceOfCream/README.md

-# IceOfCream - Basic ice cream website
+# IceOfCream - Ice cream website

 IceOfCream App is a basic project in Nextj.s utilizing only a single page of an Ice cream website